elastic/apm-agent-nodejs/TESTING.md

 the supported ranges.

 Run the TAV tests for **all modules** as follows.
 This will take a long time.
-`tav` works out all the versions to test and serially installs each version and runs the relevant test files.
+For each module to be tested, `tav` works out all the versions to test and serially installs each version and runs the relevant test files.

     npm run test:tav